ibnuda/fpmortals/manuscript/introduction.md

 A>   }
 A> ~~~~~~~~
 A>
-A> Alternatively, the [kind projector](https://github.com/non/kind-projector/) plugin allows us to avoid the `type` A> alias and use `?` syntax to tell the compiler where the type hole is:
+A> Cara lainnya, plugin [kind projector](https://github.com/non/kind-projector/) A> memperkenankan kita untuk menghindari alias `type` dan menggunakan sintaks A> `?` untuk memberitahu kompiler dimana rongga tipe berada:
 A>
 A> {lang="text"}
 A> ~~~~~~~~